 He regularly speaks to colleges and universities about breaking into the freelance journalism marketplace.
 He recently led a seminar at Sarah Lawerance College in Bronxville, New York.

 He is also a consultant that helps influencers channel their inner voice like a broadcaster does as well as with PR firms to better their interactions with journalists.

 His photo work has been featured in Eater, Al Jazeera, Digital Trends as well as on websites for small businesses.

 He is also the creator of Work From Home-ish NYC which is a guide to the best remote workspaces in New York City.
+He also writes the monthly email newsletter.
 He's also developing a comparable platform for NYC based digital nomads called Work From Home-ish Travel.